 If you’re considering opening a branch of your company in the Philippines, you must learn about this country’s financial system and situation.
-Here’s what you need to know about the Philippines’ economy to make an educated decision about expanding your company there, no matter what industry you’re part of.
+Here’s what you need to know about the Philippines’ economy to expand your company there, regardless of industry you’re part of.

 The Currency Is Not the US Dollar

-If you don’t want to deal with currency swaps and exchange rates, rely on online banking.
+Relive online banking if you don’t want to deal with currency swaps and exchange rates.
 You can transfer funds to the Philippines from your bank in the US using a service such as Sharemoney.
 That way, your vendors or landlord receive your payments without the middleman of a money exchange company.

 The Economy Is Growing

-Although the Philippines’ economy is not as strong as the United States’, it is growing rapidly.
+Although the Philippines’ economy is not as strong as the United States, it is increasing.
 It ranks 29th in the world and 13th in Asia.
-Furthermore, in 2015, the poverty rate was 23%, but it decreased to around 16% by 2016.
-These positive statistics are thanks to the Philippines’ recently transitioned from a primarily agricultural economy to an industrial one.
+Furthermore, According to Investopedia, in 2015, the poverty rate was 23%, but it decreased to around 16% by 2016.
+These positive statistics are thanks to the Philippines’ recently transitioning from a primarily agricultural economy to an industrial one.
 Some challenges are still being resolved, though.
-For example, the income gap is vast right now, and the country does not have enough infrastructure or safeguards against corruption.
-Still, the country is a good one to invest in because of its positive growth.
+For example, the income gap is vast, and the country lacks infrastructure or safeguards against corruption.
+Still, the government is good to invest in because of its positive growth.

 A Variety of Industries Are Popular

-The electronics industry also has a big presence in the Philippines.
+The electronics industry also has a significant presence in the Philippines.
 Technological powerhouses such as Texas Instruments and Toshiba have major plants there.
-In general, these plants are concentrated in the provinces of Batangas, Laguna, and Cavite, so look at your competition in these regions if you run an electronics company.
+These plants are generally concentrated in Batangas, Laguna, and Cavite provinces, so look at your competition in these regions if you run an electronics company.

 Finally, the shipbuilding industry is crucial to the Philippines’ economy.
 Countries such as South Korea, Greece, and Germany rely on the Philippines’ shipyards in Batangas, Cebu, and Subic for ship production, and others turn to the Philippines for ship repairs.
 Most of the ships produced are ferries or bulk carriers for transporting goods.

-Before you expand your company to another country, you must have a thorough understanding of that country’s economy.
+Before expanding your company to another country, you must thoroughly understand that country’s economy.
 As you figure out how to open a branch in the Philippines, keep these financial and economic details in mind.
 Figure out how you can help continue the country’s economic growth by adding your company to the mix.